devs-girl/devs-girl/README.md

 #### I am a React JS Developer.
 I am a passionate front end developer with  2 years of experience.
 And also graduate in the Mathematics department.
 I work locally and internationally all over the world.
 I always take challenge and love I love programming.
 My aim is to become a winner girl in the technology world.

-Skills:  HTML / CSS/ REACT / JS / REACT ROUTER/ FIREBASE / REACT BOOTSTRAP/ TAILWIND CSS/ MATERIAL UI/ NODE JS/ MONGO DB.
+Skills:  HTML / CSS/ JS / REACT JS / REACT ROUTER/ FIREBASE / REACT BOOTSTRAP/ TAILWIND CSS/ MATERIAL UI/ NODE JS/ MONGO DB.

 - 🔭 I’m currently working on Fiverr.
 - 🌱 I’m currently learning Tailwind CSS.